SabaTabatabaee/Deep_Learning/README.md

-# Building neural Network from scratch
+# Building Neural Network from scratch
 <img src="http://cocl.us/general_neural_network" alt="Neural Network General" width="600px">

  These are the steps we take: